-The Joint Admission Medical Program (JAMP) is a unique program created to provide support for economically disadvantaged students from across the State of Texas to successfully pursue a career in medicine.
+The Joint Admission Medical Program (JAMP) is a unique program created to provide support for economically disadvantaged students across Texas to successfully pursue a career in medicine.

 The program is a joint effort between the medical schools and the public and private universities of Texas.
 JAMP assists students in acquiring the skills and knowledge to be successful by providing mentoring, summer enrichment programs, scholarships, and ultimately, acceptance to one of the Texas medical schools.